Executive Certificate in Nonprofit Leadership

 Key Learning Objectives:

-• Leverage practices to help you and your organization think in a more innovative way
+• Discuss frameworks and best practices to help you and your organization think in a more innovative way

 12:00 PM – 1:00 PM